 You can catch either the chairlift or cable car part-way up (or down) the mountain.
 This cuts your time on Trail 1 to about an hour and takes you close to the Kasumidai observation deck and monkey park.
 From here, it is around 15 minutes to the temple and 40 to the summit.
 The lower cable car and chair lift stations are at the start of Trail 1.
 There are lockers on both ends, should you want to stash your bags.

-Pro tip: If you’re planning on taking the cable car or chair lift and will be traveling to and from Mount Takao on the Keio Line, ask for this discount combo ticket at the train station.
+Pro tip: If you’re planning on taking the cable car or chair lift and will be traveling to and from Mount Takao on the Keio Line, this special 1-Day Takao ticket is good value. ¥1,690 gets you:

 The cable car runs every 15 minutes between 8am – 5pm or 6pm depending on the season, and until 9:15pm during the beer event in summer.
 The covered twin-seater chairlift takes 12 minutes and runs from 9am – 4pm or 4:30pm depending on the season.
 Both cost ¥490 one way for adults and ¥250 for children.